katestud/temp_tracker/README.md

 # Temp Tracker

-This is work-in-progress nerves application to measure data from a Raspberry Pi.
-The project includes:
-* A Phoenix web server backend to provide API endpoints to retrieve data from the raspberry pi d
+This is a hobby nerves project built to collect temperature data using one or many Rasbperry Pi device(s).
+The application is set up to run on both RPi3 and RPi Zero W. Temperature measurements are taken using the [DS18B20 ](https://www.adafruit.com/product/381) temperature sensor using the one-wire protocol with GPIO.

-This application follows the [Poncho Project](http://embedded-elixir.com/post/2017-05-19-poncho-projects/) structure.
+The application follows the [poncho](https://embedded-elixir.com/post/2017-05-19-poncho-projects/) structure.
+* **temp_tracker_fw** includes all nerves dependencies necessary and is used to build the firmware
+* **temp_tracker** contains the business logic for measuring temperature data from the device
+* **temp_tracker_ui** is a phoenix application and provides the web interface for reading measurements

 ## Setup

+To deploy the application, ensure your SSH key is set up.
+Set the local wifi credentials in your environment using `NERVES_NETWORK_SSID` and `NERVES_NETWORK_PSK`.

+To build and push the firmware to an SD card:
 ``` bash
 cd temp_tracker_fw
 export MIX_TARGET=rpi0